Praso28/SQLBomb/Readme.md

 1. Identifying the real bomb from several decoys using SQL queries
 2. Finding the defusal code by analyzing bomb components
 3. Identifying the culprit by cross-referencing access logs and suspect data

-You have 10 minutes to complete all three stages before the bomb detonates!

 ## Setup Instructions